LeandervanAarde26/diasyncserver/README.md

 12. Create your super user and remember the credentials, this is how you can view the data!

 13. Ensure that you have Postgres and PgAdmin installed on your machine.
+14. NB: In the env file, make sure your variable name is set equal to OPENAI_API_KEY, otherwise the application will break

     <!-- FEATURES AND FUNCTIONALITY-->
     <!-- You can add the links to all of your imagery at the bottom of the file as references -->